peteroupc/peteroupc.github.io/random.md

 3. For other PRNGs, or if each process uses a different PRNG design, the following is a way to seed multiple processes for random number generation, but it carries the risk of generating seeds that lead to overlapping, correlated, or even identical number sequences, especially if the processes use the same PRNG.<sup>[**(21)**](#Note21)</sup> Generate a seed (or use a predetermined seed), then:

     1. Create a PRNG instance for each process.
-The instances need not all be of the same design of PRNG; for example, some can be `jsf` and others `xoroshiro128**`.
+The instances need not all be of the same design of PRNG; for example, some can be JSF64 and others `xoroshiro128**`.
     2. In each process, hash the seed, a unique number for that process, and a fixed identifier to generate a new N-bit seed (N is the PRNG's maximum seed size), and initialize the process's PRNG with that seed.

 The steps above include hashing several things to generate an N-bit value.
 This has to be done with either a [**hash function**](#Hash_Functions) of N or more bits, or a so-called "seed sequence generator" like C++'s `std::seed_seq`.<sup>[**(22)**](#Note22)</sup><sup>[**(23)**](#Note23)</sup>